Tapestry after a cartoon by Robert Wogensky (1919-2019)

 Woven in cotton and wool (cotton warp and wool weft)

-Artist's signature in the center and label in the lower left corner of the tapestry
+Woven signature of the artist in the center and label in the lower left corner of the tapestry

 Robert Wogensky was born in 1919 in Paris.
 Of Polish origin, his family moved to France where he studied art in the studio of René Jaudon and then at the Ecole des Beaux-Arts in Paris.
 The artist was mobilised in 1939 for the war.
 He was freed in 1940 and stayed in Lyon where he worked in the theatre and with puppets before going clandestinely to Paris.
 There he met Jean Lurçat, who he had met in 1939.
 Together, they settled temporarily in the Lot region to work on numerous tapestry cartoons.
 It is also Jean Lurçat who introduces Robert Wognesky to Denis Majorel.
 The famous tapestry lover and gallery owner bought his first box from him in 1945.
 From then on, the artist became a member of the APCT (Association des Peintres Cartonniers de Tapisseries).
 Robert Wogensky went to Aubusson in 1947 where he met the main masters of the weaving workshops: François Tabard, Suzanne Goubely, Raymond Picaud and Camille Legoueix.
 He will weave a particular link with the latter who will execute a very large part of the tapestries from the artist's cartoons.